-- In File Explorer (on PCs)* or Finder (Mac), find the files you downloaded.
+- In File Explorer (on PCs)* or Finder (on Macs), find the files you downloaded.

 - Right-click on the file name, click on Open with, click on Choose another app (see Figure 1 below).

 - From the list, select Adobe Digital Editions and tick the box to always use it to open epub files (see Figure 2 below).